kwizapp/metadata-service/README.md

 ## Development

+### Login to NPM registry

+We use a library provided by our organization, namely `kwiz-utils`.
+For npm to find the package, do the following:

+- Login to Github Package Registry using npm login --registry=https://npm.pkg.github.com and your credentials.
+  - Any provided access token will need at least the repo and read:packages scope.

+After that, `npm install` should run without any problems.

 ### Environment Variables

-- create a `.env` file based on `.env.template`
+- Create a `.env` file based on `.env.template`
-- add the DATABASE_URL
+- Add the `DATABASE_URL` to `.env`
-  - you can get the url from heroku inside the `poster-service` app addons
+  - You can get the url from heroku inside the `metadata-service` app addons

 ### Local dev with `micro-dev`